openlibra/OpenLibra/README.md

 Built upon [Laravel 3.2][1] and [PHP-FIG][2].
 All pieces have been decoupled into framework independent components.

-> Since OpenLibra is dependent on Composer, you already have access to any package from the Packagist directory anytime you start a new project.
+> Since OpenLibra is dependent on Composer, you already have access to any package from the [Packagist directory][7] anytime you start a new project.
 That means you have **thousands of packages** at your fingertips!

 All of this makes OpenLibra compatible with some [WordPress plugins][3], [Symfony2 bundles][4], [FuelPHP][5] or [CodeIgniter packages][6].

 **OpenLibra is under development and it has no a stable version yet.**

+## License

+OpenLibra is open-sourced software licensed under the MIT License.

   [1]: http://laravel.com/